-Criteria Levels Exemplary (A) Competent (B) Developing (C) Calculations and data reporting Calculated and numerical values and units are accurate and complete.
+Not Levels Applicable Criteria Exemplary Competent Developing Calculations and data reporting Level: Calculated and numerical values and units are accurate and complete.
 Quantitative data are reported with reasonable significant figures.
 Most values are calculated properly; units are accurate and complete.
 Most quantitative data include reasonable significant figures; Calculated values, numerical values, or units contain significant errors.
 Significant figures are not used properly.
-Statistical analyses Appropriate statistical analyses of data are included, and interpretations of statistical analyses are correct.
-Statistics are included as necessary but may not always be used or interpreted appropriately.
+Estimation Level: Estimation is used appropriately in support of the discussion.
+Estimated values are supported by accurate assumptions.
+Estimation is generally used appropriately, but some assumptions used in the estimations may not be appropriate.
+Some estimations are incorrect or improperly used.
+Statistical analyses Level: Statistical analyses of data are included when appropriate, and interpretations of statistical analyses are correct.
+Statistics are included but may not always be used or interpreted appropriately.
 Necessary statistics are not included or reported properly.
+Level.
 Connections Key concepts and conclusions are supported by quantitative measures, equations, and models, as appropriate.
 Quantitative information is included, and some attempts are made at linking it to key concepts and conclusions.
 Appropriate quantitative information is either not included or not connected to key concepts.
-Support Numerical experimental data are fully interpreted, supported by relevant theory, and compared with literature values.
+Level: Support Numerical experimental data are fully interpreted, supported by relevant theory, and compared with literature values.
 Most numerical experimental data are interpreted properly and supported by relevant theory and literature.
 Interpretation of experimental data is incomplete or contains inconsistencies or errors.
 Data are not well supported by relevant theory and literature.
+Level: